resir014/resir014.xyz/src/content/posts/article/2019-08-03-the-ojk-needs-to-cut-it-out-with-their-inconsistent-data-practices/index.md

 ![A screenshot of the news section of the OJK website](chrome_hHGkBaqLh2.png)

 We ended up having to do some digging through a mountain of press releases and all other nonsense in order to obtain these data.
 And not only that, all of the updates that were published on the news section were the ones published in PDF format.
 Meaning there's no easy way to add the contents of this file automatically into our database.

+Note that after we download the 15 May 2019 data above, we later found out that a new data was published again in the same section for 31 May 2019, fixing some mistakes in the sharia/non-sharia labelling of some companies.

 ## So, what's the point?